GarimaSarangal/Machine-Learning/README.md

 Output - Preprocessed_data.csv
 Description of code file - We performed EDA on our original dataset (fake_job_postings.csv) and the hypothesis mentioned in phase one of the Report are experimented.
 Also, we performed pre-processing on dataset.
 The output of this notebook is a dataset (Preprocessed_data.csv)

-Creating a filter and job recommender
+# Creating a Job Recommender
 Kindly execute using https://colab.research.google.com/ and upload the necessary files as mentioned in the Input Data Files Section.
 Code file - Filter_and_Recommender.ipynb
 Input data files -